abdulhaq-e/ngrx-json-api/docs/store_structure.md

 ```

 By default services and actions make use of the `default` zone.
 But applications are free to introduce additional zones;
 for example to isolate modifications to a resource while still being worked on from an editor screen.
+One main advantage of
+this design is that each zone can be independently synchronized with the server or discarded.

 `NgrxJsonApiZone` then consists of a number of properties, the main two are `data` and `queries`.